jpita/xingTest/README.md

 * destroy item

 #### Notes
-* Tried to use native capybara functions but couldn’t click the buttons
+* Tried to use native capybara functions but couldn’t click the buttons, resorted to selenium webdriver functions

 #### Main issues
 * A lot of time lost to setup the environment
 	* First on my old windows machine, somethins don't work on windows